Drykx/PerceptARC/README.md

  Ultimately, we argue that abstraction in language models may require mechanisms akin to the quotient operator in mathematics, and propose future directions inspired by DreamCoder-style neural program induction.

 > I believe this work points toward the need for a new field of mathematics — one that redefines what information is, and the kinds of transformations that preserve it.
-This new framework may intersect with ideas from physical entropy in physics and informational entropy in computer science, but it goes further: it demands a formalism for abstraction itself.
+This new framework may intersect with ideas from physical entropy in physics and informational entropy in computer science.
 Such a foundation could help explain how intelligent systems represent, compress, and reason about structure and why current models fall short.

 ---